 How Much Does a Cardigan Welsh Corgi Cost?
-(2023 Price Guide)
+2024 Price Guide

-The Cardigan Welsh Corgi is one of two separate breeds of Welsh Corgis that originated in the country of Wales.
-They are a bit larger than the Pembroke Welsh Corgi but aren’t quite as popular.
+The Cardigan Welsh Corgi is one of two separate breeds of Welsh Corgis that originated in Wales.
+They are larger than the Pembroke Welsh Corgi but aren’t quite as popular.
 Cardigan Welsh Corgis are known for their intelligence and intense loyalty.

 The Cardigan Welsh Corgi is very versatile and adaptable.
-This breed can be kept in a variety of settings and make wonderful pets.
-Known for their short-statured, long, stocky body, they are a herding breed and tend to be a bit headstrong and tenacious.
+They can be kept in a variety of settings and make wonderful pets.
+They’re well-known for their short-statured, long, stocky body, and since they are a herding breed, they can be headstrong and tenacious.

 Dog ownership is a costly investment that can be overlooked in the excitement of getting a new dog.
-The financial responsibility associated with owning a pet results in many animals being abandoned at shelters and rescues.
-You will want to make sure you are fully prepared for this journey.
+The financial responsibility of owning a pet results in many animals being abandoned at shelters and rescues.
+You should be ready to spend between $80–$200 per month and ensure you are fully prepared for this journey.

 Cardigan Welsh Corgi Price: One-Time Costs

 One-time costs of owning a Cardigan Welsh Corgi can vary greatly.
-You have many different factors that will play a role in your total costs.
+Several factors will play a role in your total costs.

 Free Cardigan Welsh Corgis

-Purebred dogs are rarely free of charge but you may stumble across one.
-It’s important to keep in mind that even if you acquire a free Cardigan Welsh Corgi, you will still have plenty of upfront costs required as you bring your new dog home.
+Purebred dogs are rarely free of charge, but you may stumble across one.
+It’s essential to remember that even if you acquire a free Cardigan Welsh Corgi, you will still have plenty of upfront costs as you bring your new dog home.

 Cardigan Welsh Corgi Adoption

 Rescues work tirelessly to help homeless pets find loving, forever homes.
-Opting to adopt a Cardigan Welsh Corgi will open up space for the rescue to save another dog.
-The rescues do a great job in placing the right dog with the right family.
+Adopting a Cardigan Welsh Corgi will open up space for the rescue to save another dog.
+The rescues do a great job placing the right dog with the right family.

-The adoption price can vary between $150-$500 for a Cardigan Welsh Corgi and is much less expensive than purchasing from a breeder.
-The adoption cost will include spay or neuter and initial veterinary costs.
+The adoption price can vary between $150 and $500 for a Cardigan Welsh Corgi and is much less expensive than purchasing from a breeder.
+The adoption cost will include spay or neuter surgery and initial veterinary costs.

 Cardigan Welsh Corgi Breeders

-When purchasing your Cardigan Welsh Corgi from a breeder, you will need to research and locate a reputable one.
-You will want to avoid any backyard breeders or puppy mills.
-Cardigan Welsh Corgis are not as popular as the Pembroke Welsh Corgi, you may be required to travel further to find a breeder.
+When purchasing your Cardigan Welsh Corgi from a breeder, you must research and locate a reputable one.
+You need to avoid backyard breeders or puppy mills.
+Cardigan Welsh Corgis are not as popular as the Pembroke Welsh Corgi, and you may be required to travel further to find a breeder.

 The average cost of a Cardigan Welsh Corgi puppy ranges from $1,200 to $3,000.
-The initial cost of the puppy depends on registration, whether the puppy is a pet or show quality, the health testing completed, gender, color, and cost of living in the area.
+The initial price of the puppy depends on whether the puppy is a pet or show quality, the health testing completed, gender, color, and cost of living in the area.

 Cardigan Welsh Corgi Cost: Initial Setup and Supplies